SatSale/SatSale/README.md

 * Multiple choice of price feeds

 # Disclaimer
 BTCPyment is in very early development.
 As such, we are not responsible for any loss of funds, vulnerabilities with software, or any other grievances which may arise.
+Always confirm large payments manually.

 # Sponsor
 Please consider [supporting me](https://btcpyment.nickfarrow.com) via my own instance of BTCPyment :).
 Corporate/whale support would greatly assist my ability to give 100% of my attention to BTCPyment and other Bitcoin projects, please email `baseddepartment@nickfarrow.com`.